modern-influence-of-ancient-warriors

 The Decurion: Rank and Responsibilities

 The decurion was the equivalent of a centurion in the infantry, but with specific responsibilities suited to mounted warfare.
 He was responsible for the training, discipline, and combat effectiveness of his turma.
-His authority was significant, and he was expected to lead by example in battle.
-Decurions were often experienced soldiers who had demonstrated courage, tactical understanding, and the ability to manage both men and horses.
+His authority was significant, and he was expected to lead by example in battle, often placing himself at the head of his unit in the most dangerous positions.
+Decurions were typically experienced soldiers who had demonstrated courage, tactical understanding, and the ability to manage both men and horses under extreme stress.

 Command of the Turma